phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 This entire authentication riddle game takes place automatically, and you are freed from the burden of entering a username and password.

-Below is a short video and instructions on how to create and use SSH keys.
+Below is a short, optional video with instructions on how to create and use SSH keys.
+The instructions below are complete (and more up-to-date than the video), so the video is not required.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/M9rc286eJII" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>